sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

 project and the patched versions that the Sage project generates based on top of the upstream source.

+The only exception to this rule is for *removals* of unused files or directories.
+Some packages contain parts which are not needed for Sage.
+To save space, these may be removed directly from ``src/``.
+But be sure to document this in the "Special Update/Build Instructions" section in ``SPKG.txt``!

+.. _section-spkg-install:

 The file spkg-install
 ---------------------